Piccio-Code/Course_Tracker/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a **Proprietary License** with free usage rights.
+You may use this software for free, but you **cannot** copy, modify, or distribute the source code.
+See the [LICENSE](LICENSE) file for full details.

+**All Rights Reserved** - Copyright © 2024-2025 Piccio-Code

 ## ⚠️ Disclaimer